top of page

 Respiratory Issues

 These pests produce proteins and allergens that can be inhaled, leading to inflammation in the airways.
 Cockroach allergens, for example, are known to be potent asthma triggers.
+Pest droppings and shed skin can accumulate in the home, further contributing to poor indoor air quality.

+Individuals with compromised respiratory systems are particularly vulnerable to these effects.
 Proper pest control measures and maintaining a clean indoor environment play a significant role in reducing the risk of respiratory complications associated with pest infestations.

 Mental Health Impact